JoinColony/colonyNetwork/docs/_Interface_IColonyNetwork.md

 ### `issueMetaColonyStipend`

 Called to issue the metaColony stipend.
-This public function can be called by anyone at any interval, and an appropriate amount of CLNY will be minted based on the time since the last time it was called.
+This external function can be called by anyone at any interval, and an appropriate amount of CLNY will be minted based on the time since the last time it was called.